the-events-calendar/tut/README.md

 `mtdeploy`

-The `mt version` and `mtdeploy` scripts prompt you for the plugin(s) you want to twiddle and package.
+The `tut version` and `mtdeploy` scripts prompt you for the plugin(s) you want to twiddle and package.

 ## Credits